denismaggior8/enigma-core/README.md

 **Enigma Core** is a standalone, embedded-ready AT command framework written in pure Python / MicroPython.
 It is designed to run both on desktop (CPython) and on microcontrollers such as ESP32 and RP2040, with identical behavior.

-Its primary purpose is to host a fully configurable Enigma machine emulator, but it is also a generic platform for building AT-command-driven embedded applications.
+Its primary purpose is to host a fully configurable Enigma machine emulator on low-resource devices.

 ---